|Bua River Lodge|

 |Website: visit now|

-Bua River Lodge is a small and unique, owner-managed lodge, where you are sure to feel at home and guaranteed to relax.
+Bua River Lodge is a small and unique, owner-managed lodge, where you are sure to feel at home and relaxation is guaranteed.
 We are receiving very favourable reviews, commenting on the excellence of service, friendliness of the staff, comfort of the rooms and quality of the food.
-(Please see our TripAdvisor page - or check out our Guests’ comments on our website.)
+(Please see our TripAdvisor page)

 Bua River Lodge offers high quality tented accommodation at moderate prices, with three categories, Island, Riverside and Hillside, priced to suit most budgets, as well as backpackers’ rooms, two camp sites and an overland truck stop.
 Currently, six units are available, two in each catagory, one double one twin-bedded, consisting of purpose-made canvas safari tents, pitched on extensive wooden decks, shaded by thatched roofs.
 Each tent is pitched well away from the others, providing a degree of seclusion found in few other lodges in Malawi.
 On your own private deck you neither overlook your neighbours, nor are you overlooked.
 All you can see is the wilderness and the river!
 The Island tents, offering even more seclusion, are reached by a bridge and you have the option of breakfast on your deck and a personalized “butler” service.